 Heat the oven to 400 F. While the oven is heating, mix together the glaze ingredients in a small saucepan and heat the glaze over medium heat until it comes to a boil.

-Unwrap the seitan, place it in a parchment lined baking pan, and cut the top in a criss-cross pattern.
+Unwrap the seitan, place it in a parchment lined baking pan or casserole dish, and cut the top in a diamond pattern with a sharp knife..
 If desired, insert a clove into each diamond section on the top of the ham.
 Spoon about a third to a half of the glaze over the seitan and place it in the oven.
 Bake for 30 minutes, adding more glaze about every 10 minutes.

-- Enjoy vegan ham slices with your favorite vegan sides like scalloped potatoes or roasted potatoes and green vegetables.
+- Enjoy slices with your favorite vegan sides like scalloped potatoes or roasted potatoes and green vegetables.

-- Slice it up and make delicious sandwiches for lunch.
+- Slice it up and make delicious sandwiches for lunch with some of my vegan mayo, a bit of mustard, and whatever else you like.

 - Add slices of the ham to a pizza along with some pineapple for a classic Hawaiian pizza.